lionslair/laradock-local/README.md

 Take note each time you add a new site you will need to add it to the links reference [https://github.com/laradock/laradock/issues/907](https://github.com/laradock/laradock/issues/907)

+## Scheduler

+Cron scheduler is configured in the workspace container.
+When you need a new crontab line edit this file `./workspace/crontab/laradock`

+Standard crontab configuration is used.
+In order for this to run you will need to rebuild the container for it get applied.
+Run the following.

+`docker-compose build --no-cache workspace`

 ## Aliases

-I have created some aliases for my system to make starting, stopping and ssh a little easier.
+I have created some aliases for my system to make starting, stopping and ssh into a little easier.

 #### Start
 `alias lara='cd ~/Code/laradock; ./up.sh'`